w3f/polkadot-wiki/docs/build-integrate-assets.md

 API Sidecar is a REST service for relay chain and parachain nodes; It comes with endpoints to query info about assets and asset balances on Statemint.

 - Asset lookups will always use the `AssetId` to refer to an asset class.
-Metadata information is subject to change and thus not suitable as a canonical index.
+On-chain metadata is subject to change and thus not suitable as a canonical index.
 - Please refer to [docs](https://paritytech.github.io/substrate-api-sidecar/dist/) for full usage information.
 Details on options like how to make a historical query are not included here.